Radioresepsjonen

-The show is very popular in Norway and has developed cult status amongst a broad audience.
-It is also the most podcasted radio show in Norway, with over 200.000 downloads each month.
+The show was very popular in Norway and has developed cult status amongst a broad audience.
+It was also the most podcasted radio show in Norway, with over 200.000 downloads each month.
 In addition to their radio show, the trio has also had success with live shows, TV-shows and other podcasts.

 Biography

 The idea of the show came to life in 2005.
 Bjarte Tjøstheim and Steinar Sagen already had long careers in the NRK, while Tore Sagen was only 24.
 The NRK was originally opposed to the idea of a show where three people would talk and converse on-air at the same time.
 However, after a pilot was made the show and its format was approved; the show was then launched with the theme "one fat, one tall and one old man make radio".

 The namesake of the show is from the actual receptions from the entry of NRK radio building.
 The show was first given air time in 2006, and was aired from one till three pm, Monday to Friday.
 The show was then taken off the air due to the trio's new TV project, but they returned in 2007 and was given a permanent air slot after Mina Hadjian was fired from the NRK.
-The show has been on ever since, and is currently on air from 11 Am till one PM, Monday till Thursday.
+The show ceased broadcasting in 2020, when the hosts left the state-owned NRK to create a podcast for Schibsted.